Om mani padme hum: Variations

 As Bucknell et al. (1986, p.
-15.) say, the complete Avalokiteshvara Mantra includes a final hrīḥ (ह्रीः, [ɦɽiːh]), which is iconographically depicted in the central space of the syllabic mandala as seen in the ceiling decoration of the Potala Palace.
-The full mantra in Tibetan is thus: ཨོཾ་མ་ཎི་པདྨེ་ཧཱུྃ་ཧྲཱིཿ The hrīḥ is not always vocalized audibly and may be resonated "internally" or "secretly" through intentionality.
+15) say, the complete Avalokiteshvara Mantra includes a final hrīḥ (ह्रीः, [ɦɽiːh]), which is iconographically depicted in the central space of the syllabic mandala as seen in the ceiling decoration of the Potala Palace.
+The full mantra in Tibetan is thus: The hrīḥ is not always vocalized audibly and may be resonated "internally" or "secretly" through intentionality.

 According to Sam Van Schaik, Tibetan works from Dunhuang which was a major cult center of Avalokitesvara, contain numerous mantras associated with this figure, the six syllable mantra only being one of many.
 Some of these are lesser known variations on the six syllable mantra such as: Om vajra yaksa mani padme hum.

 Another variation, noted by Peter Alan Roberts, is Om manipadme hum mitra svaha.